-The proper installation of a disc stack centrifuge eliminates several operational issues faced by users.
-This guide discusses the various aspects related to the storage and proper installation of disc stack centrifuges.
+Properly installing a disc stack centrifuge eliminates several operational issues faced by users.
+This guide discusses the various aspects of the storage and proper installation of disc stack centrifuges.

 Though this guide refers to Alfa Laval disc centrifuges, the recommendations are also applicable to disc stack centrifuges from other manufacturers.